Nomasu Nakaguma

-Nomasu Nakaguma (July 18, 1893 – November 7, 1942), also known as Naomasa or Tadamasu Nakaguma, was a colonel and a commander in the Imperial Japanese Army during the Pacific campaign in World War II.
+Nomasu Nakaguma (中熊 直正, Nakaguma Nomasu) also known as Naomasa or Tadamasu Nakaguma, was a colonel and a commander in the Imperial Japanese Army during the Pacific campaign of World War II.
 He commanded the 2nd Infantry Division's 4th Infantry Regiment during the strategically significant Guadalcanal campaign.
 His regiment suffered heavy losses during the Matanikau actions and the decisive Japanese defeat in the Battle for Henderson Field in October 1942, and further losses during the Matanikau Offensive in November 1942.
 Nakaguma was killed by American artillery fire on or around November 7, 1942.